strimzi/strimzi-kafka-operator/HACKING.md

    After changing this configuration you have to restart the Docker daemon.

-4. Make sure you can push locally to Docker Registry
+4. Make sure you can push locally to your Docker Registry

    Execute the following, to make sure your Docker daemon can work with your Docker Registry